View Myrtle Evans's Obituary on Observer-Reporter.com and share memories

 She was a 1960 graduate of Ellsworth High School.

-Mrs. Evans was employed in customer service and as marketing manager by Washington Penn Plastics for more than 25 years.
+Mrs. Evans was employed in Customer Service and as Marketing Manager by Washington Penn Plastics for over 25 years.

 Myrtle had a strong passion for family and also loved the Pittsburgh Steelers.

-Surviving are a son, Dr. Richard Gutherie Jr. (Kiran) of Phoenix, Ariz.; a daughter, Erika Gutherie Schaltenbrand (Dale) of Glenshaw; three grandchildren, Rajan and Shalin Gutherie and Joey Schaltenbrand; several stepgrandchildren; and several nieces and nephews.
+Surviving are a son, Dr. Richard Guthrie Jr. (Kiran) of Phoenix, Ariz.; a daughter, Erika Guthrie Schaltenbrand (Dale) of Glenshaw; three grandchildren, Rajan and Shalin Guthrie and Joey Schaltenbrand; several nieces and nephews; and several step-grandchildren.

 Deceased, in addition to her parents, are four brothers, Austin, Howard and Stanley Wilson and Truman Nishnick; and three sisters, Frances Wilson, Mary Grimes and Margaret Wilks.